Mr. Holland's Opus: Plot

-In 1995, Wolters, now the principal, shuts down the school's arts programs, citing further cuts from the Education Board and the need to prioritize reading, writing and math, and Holland is laid off as a result.
-Holland makes an impassioned plea to the Board to no avail and becomes despondent, believing that his teaching career has amounted to nothing.
-On his last day, Holland's wife and son, now a teacher himself, help him clear out his office and quietly leave the otherwise empty school.
-Passing the auditorium, Holland finds it is packed full of current and former students who greet him with a standing ovation.
-Gertrude Lang, a struggling clarinetist from Holland's first year teaching, now Governor of Oregon, gives a speech praising Mr. Holland for the lives he changed over 30 years, including her own.
-She joins past members of the school's orchestra, who have been practicing the symphony in secret, on stage.
-Mr. Holland conducts them in its premiere performance.
+In 1995, Wolters, now principal of Kennedy High, ends the school's arts programs, citing further cuts from the Board of Education and the need to prioritize reading, writing and math.
+Holland is laid off as a result.
+He makes an impassioned plea to the school board to no avail; he becomes cynical and despondent, believing that his 30 years as a teacher has amounted to nothing.
+On his last day at school, Iris and Cole, now a teacher himself, help Holland clear out his office and quietly leave the otherwise empty school.
+Hearing music in the auditorium, Holland finds it packed full of current and former students who greet him with a standing ovation.
+Gertrude Lang, a struggling clarinetist from Holland's first year teaching is now Governor of Oregon; she gives a speech praising Mr. Holland for the lives he changed over 30 years, including her own.
+The Governor joins past members of the school's orchestra, who have secretly been practicing Holland's symphony, on stage.
+A tearful Mr. Holland conducts them in the premiere performance of his symphony.